gilesknap/IaC-at-home2/docs/gary.md

 ```bash
 ansible-playbook pb_ALL.yml -e k3s_force=true
 ```
 You want the k3s_force=true this first time you run the playbook as it will remove any existing k3s installation if there is one.
-The great thing about this is that you can run this playbook again and again and it will only install the missing parts (e.g. you might choose to uncomment grafana and re-run the playbook to install it).
+The great thing about this is that you can run this playbook again and again and it will only install the missing parts (e.g. you might choose to uncomment grafana from cluster_install_list and re-run the playbook to install it).

 ## Try it out